 Other benefits include:

-If you’d like to talk to your doctor about RFA, schedule an appointment by calling the office or using the convenient online booking tool today.
+If you’d like to talk to your doctor about Radiofrequency Ablation, schedule an appointment by calling the office or using the convenient online booking tool today.